Understanding Cystic Hygroma: Symptoms, Causes, Diagnosis, and Treatment

-What is Cystic Hygroma?
+What are the Causes of Cystic Hygroma?

 The exact causes of cystic hygroma remain elusive, but several factors have been identified.
 Genetic abnormalities, particularly chromosomal anomalies such as Turner syndrome and Down syndrome, have been associated with the development of cystic hygromas.
 Additionally, prenatal infections and environmental factors during pregnancy may contribute to their occurrence.